shurale85/accounts_on_flutter/README.md

 This project is a starting point for a Flutter application and not suposed to be considered as best practices or production-ready-template.

 # testing
-generating mock: dart run build_runner build.
+generating mock: *flutter packages pub run build_runner build*.
 Generated mocks has to be used in order to use when/then/verify methods of Mock.
 If mock object are created manually it is not possible to set and verify mock behaviour.

 ui test can be run by command: *flutter drive --debug --driver=test/test_driver/integration_test.dart --target=test/ui_test/widget_test.dart*